Domjon24/Missing-Lyric-Quiz-Helper/README.md

 <p>&nbsp;</p>
 <p>&nbsp;</p>
 <p>&nbsp;</p>
-<p>This is just a demonstration of v2.0 of the missing word tool.
-More features are coming soon, and we will also continue to enhance and upgrade quiz tools with new features and adjustments based on your feedback (which can be shared in <a href="https://www.sporcle.com/groups/topics/77dd51e537db">this thread</a>).
-We hope you like what you see!</p>
+<p>This is just a demonstration of v1.0 of the missing word tool.
+More features are coming soon (including searching by letter), and I will also continue to enhance and upgrade quiz tools with new features and adjustments based on your feedback.
+I hope you like what you see!</p>